 - Defense verdict after trial in a San Diego public works bid dispute between a general contractor and a subcontractor;

-- Dismissal of a $5 million dollar delay claim between a general contractor and a San Francisco framing subcontractor after discovery;
+- Dismissal of a multimillion dollar delay claim between a general contractor and a San Francisco framing subcontractor;

 - Full recovery of engineering client claims plus attorney fees after client wrongfully terminated for cause by owner;